 Advantages: No physical device to keep track of, and you’ll get far more storage space than what’s available on inexpensive USB drives.
-Your data will be accessible from anywhere you have an internet connection.
+Your information will be accessible from anywhere you have an internet connection.

 3) Network-Attached Storage (NAS)

 Network-attached storage (NAS) is an excellent multi-user local backup solution.
 Put simply, NAS is a small server that sits in your office.
 A NAS server creates its own network that users can connect to with valid credentials (username and password).
-Once connected users can transfer files to and from the NAS at will.
+Once connected, users can transfer files to and from the NAS at will.